ENCCS/hpda-python/content/performance.rst

 Vectorization
 ~~~~~~~~~~~~~

-Arithmetic is one place where numpy performance outperforms python list and the reason is that it uses vectorization.
+Arithmetic is one place where NumPy performance outperforms python list and the reason is that it uses vectorization.
 A lot of the data analysis involves a simple operation being applied to each element of a large dataset.
 In such cases, vectorization is key for better performance.